Wild Beasts

-Wild Beasts were an English indie rock band, formed in 2002 in Kendal.
+Wild Beasts was an English indie rock band, formed in 2002 in Kendal.
 They released their first single, "Brave Bulging Buoyant Clairvoyants", on Bad Sneakers Records in November 2006, and subsequently signed to Domino Records.
 They have released five acclaimed albums, Limbo, Panto in 2008, Two Dancers in 2009, Smother in 2011, Present Tense in 2014 and Boy King in 2016.
 Two Dancers was nominated for the Mercury Prize.

 History

 In 2002, Queen Katherine School students Hayden Thorpe and Ben Little, then both sixteen years of age, formed the duo Fauve, the French term for "wild beast", and began writing songs together.
-In January 2004, classmates Chris Talbot and bassist Gareth Bullock joined as drummer and bassist respectively and the band's name became Wild Beasts.
+In January 2004, classmates Chris Talbot, son of the school's music teachers Robert and Lesley, and bassist Gareth Bullock joined as drummer and bassist respectively and the band's name became Wild Beasts.
 At this time, the quartet had convened in a recording and rehearsal space dubbed Studio 6 in Kendal, where they recorded their eponymous demo EP in June 2004.

 In September 2005, the band relocated to Leeds and Tom Fleming replaced Bullock as full-time bassist.
 All the bandmembers apart from Little studied at the local university, and played their first Leeds gig at Trash (formerly The Mixing Tin).
 The new quartet recorded two further demo EPs, Esprit De Corps and All Men.

 Wild Beasts signed a deal with Bad Sneakers Records in August 2006.
 They recorded a live session of three tracks in November 2006 for Marc Riley's Brain Surgery on BBC Radio 6 Music.
 Bad Sneakers released "Brave Bulging Buoyant Clairvoyants" on 20 November.
 With Hayden's "enormous falsetto voice, which soars over chiming guitars", the single was placed at number 17 in the UK indie chart.

 In February 2007, Wild Beasts signed to Domino Records.
 A second single was released on Bad Sneakers Records in April 2007, "Through Dark Night".
 In May 2007, music magazine NME listed Wild Beasts as one of ten bands "tipped for the top".
 Wild Beasts' debut album Limbo, Panto, described as "shocking, funny, and above all irrevocable", was released on 16 June 2008, with "The Devil's Crayon" single following on 30 June.